beancount/smart_importer/README.rst

     ]

-Usage with fava
+Usage with Fava
 ~~~~~~~~~~~~~~~

-Smart importers play nice with `fava <https://github.com/beancount/fava>`__.
+Smart importers play nice with `Fava <https://github.com/beancount/fava>`__.
-This means you can use smart importers together with fava in the exact same way
+This means you can use smart importers together with Fava in the exact same way
 as you would do with a conventional importer.
-See `fava's help on importers <https://github.com/beancount/fava/blob/master/fava/help/import.md>`__
+See `Fava's help on importers <https://github.com/beancount/fava/blob/master/fava/help/import.md>`__
 for more information.